 Although his language was cleaner, an interview with talkSPORT saw him make numerous factually incorrect statements about his career, including that he had won the LMA Manager of the Year award three times (he won it once, in 1994) and that he had signed Newcastle goalkeeper Tim Krul (Graeme Souness had).

 He was, once again, widely ridiculed.

 On paper, however, this second spell could be considered a more successful appointment, since Newcastle finished the 2013-14 season in 10th.

 But Kinnear only stayed in his position until February 2014 and made just two loan signings over that period.
 One of the two, Loic Remy, was good; the other, Luuk de Jong, was not.

 Now 71, Kinnear has not worked in football since.

-Mike Ashley’s mismanagement of Newcastle has been a long-term affair with many bizarre decisions, but his appointment of the long-forgotten Joe Kinnear — twice! — may be the strangest.
+Mike Ashley’s mismanagement of Newcastle has been a long-term affair with many bizarre decisions, but his appointment of the long-forgotten Joe Kinnear — twice! — may just be the strangest of all.